parker-group/SDEtool/README.md

 ## ✅ Validation

 We validate SDEtool against **ArcGIS** and **CrimeStat** on the same dataset (Lepto, n = 24, WGS84).
-The full, reproducible workflow (metrics, overlays, notes on angle/df/scale conventions, and the probabilistic option) is documented here:
+We will do some more validations on simulated and other real-world data over time.
+You can find details here:

 ➡️ **Full report:** [validation/SDE_validation.md](validation/SDE_validation.md)